How to Become a Veterinary Technician

 What is the job outlook for veterinary technicians?

-The BLS projects 20% growth for veterinary technicians through 2032, with 14,900 annual job openings.
-This is much faster than average for all occupations, driven by increasing pet ownership and advancing veterinary medicine.
+The BLS projects strong growth for veterinary technicians, much faster than average for all occupations.
+Growth is driven by increasing pet ownership and advancing veterinary medicine.
+See the job outlook section above for current projections.

 How do I become a veterinary technician specialist (VTS)?